swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/introduction.md

 [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/) (WSL 2) for optimal results.

+See the [Setup](../setup.md) page for step-by-step instructions to prepare a WSL 2 or Ubuntu environment.

 ## Requirements

 The following requirements are necessary to follow this part: